 Triage in the First World War

 The modern triage system was developed in the First World War when the only way to cope with the sheer numbers of casualties was to have an efficient administrative system that identified and prioritised injuries as they arrived.
+The system could be varied depending on the nature and scale of casualties.

 The system was only effective if patients were dealt with quickly and constantly reassessed while waiting for treatment, because a 'treatable' case might become a 'terrible' case if the patient had to wait too long for attention.